RickApple/cconstruct/README.md

 - simplify output folders taking into account that VS gives warning if multiple projects have same output/intermediate folder
 - support pre build actions (post already works)
 - have option to create project to debug cconstruct binary?
+- Custom configuration Testing for example.
+Take into account that XCode generator adds some Debug/Release differences hardcoded.

 ## Done